ClojureBridge/tones/curriculum/01-piano-chords.md

 Again, she heard the music.
 It was the first part of "Twinkle Twinkle Little Star" played by a piano.

-> On `lein repl`, start up repl at the top tones directory.
+> To do this in a repl, cd to the tones project root directory and
-> Next, `(require 'tones.play)`, which loads and evaluates the file.
+> run `lein repl`.
+Once the repl starts up, `(require 'tones.play)`,
-> You should hear a melody once the file evaluation finishes.
+> which loads and evaluates the file.
+You should hear a melody once
-> To listen the melody again, change the namespace by typing
+> the file evaluation finishes.
+To listen the melody again, change
-> `(ns tones.play)`, then `(twinkle)`.
+> the namespace by typing `(ns tones.play)`, then `(twinkle)`.

 ### What to look at

-Although the music was childish, naive one, it was enough to make Meg very excited.
+Although the music was a children's song, it was enough to make Meg very excited.
-Immediately, Meg went to the Overtone github repository on the browser, https://github.com/overtone/overtone, and looked around the repository.
+Immediately, Meg went to the Overtone github repository in a browser, https://github.com/overtone/overtone, and looked around the repository.
 She found many examples there.
 Among those, these two looked helpful